 Excess adipose tissue, especially around the abdominal region, is a key indicator for diagnosing obesity, but BMI does not take fat distribution into account.
 In other words, though it might give a general idea of a “healthy” weight to height ratio – it can’t indicate whether or not the weight on a person’s body is dangerously concentrated around the waist or more evenly distributed, which usually indicates it’s more metabolically healthy.
 This is why it’s important for healthcare providers to use BMI in combination with body measurements which can give patients and providers a better idea of fat distribution and associated risks.

-4. It can’t take into account muscle mass.
+4. It can’t take muscle mass into account.

 The benefits of muscle can feel virtually endless.
 Increased muscle mass can help increase metabolism, improve bone density and even help maintain weight loss, among other benefits.
 Muscle tissue is also more dense than fat tissue – meaning it takes up less space per kg.
 People with large amounts of muscle mass often weigh more than those with average or less than average amounts of muscle mass.
 This extra muscle can sometimes skew BMI and make it higher than what might be considered “healthy.”
-If your doctor wants to diagnose you as overweight or obese and you feel like an above average muscle mass might be to blame, ask for a test that can specifically measure your body composition.
-This can help alleviate any confusion and/or unnecessary worry.
+If your doctor wants to diagnose you as having obesity or excess weight and you feel like an above average muscle mass might be to blame, ask for a test that can specifically measure your body composition.
+This can help alleviate any confusion.

-No doctor would ever deny the biological differences between men and women, but neither the BMI calculations nor the categories that classify someone as “overweight” or “obese,” distinguish between genders, ethnicities or special populations.
+No doctor would ever deny the biological differences between men and women, but neither the BMI calculations nor the categories that classify someone as “overweight” or “having obesity,” distinguish between genders, ethnicities or special populations.
 This sometimes leads to women being diagnosed with obesity more often than men or specific populations of people being under-diagnosed.
-And if you are someone who falls into one of Obesity Canada’s “special populations” categories- elderly, very muscular, extremely tall or short stature – you’ll want to be especially cautious of taking BMI at simply face value.
-If your diagnosis feels too simple or just not right, be sure to ask your doctor for the additional screenings and tests mentioned above.
+And if you are someone who falls into one of Obesity Canada’s “special populations” categories- elderly, very muscular, extremely tall or short stature – you’ll want to be especially cautious of taking BMI at face value.
+Be sure to ask your doctor for the additional screenings and tests mentioned above.

 The Canadian Obesity Guidelines make it clear that despite the drawbacks of BMI, its simplicity, objectivity, and reproducibility make it an efficient and effective screening measure which can help identify individuals who may benefit from obesity management.
 It should never be the only way a diagnosis is established, but instead used as a piece of the larger picture.
 And for those already diagnosed with overweight or obesity, lowering BMI should not be the focus of your weight journey.
 Instead, you and your healthcare provider’s goals should be finding the root cause of the weight gain, identifying barriers to success and establishing healthy lifestyle changes and an individualized treatment plan.

-Diet and exercise are just one piece of the puzzle when it comes to reaching a healthier weight.
-For many people, psychological tools, medications or surgery are the key for sustainable weight loss.
-Talking with a physician who specializes in weight management can help you get the treatments that are right for you… to find a doctor near you, click here.
+Diet & exercise are just one piece of the puzzle when it comes to reaching a healthier weight.
+For many people, psychological tools, medications, or surgery are the key for sustainable weight loss.
+Talking with a physician who specializes in weight management can help you get the treatments that are right for you… To find a doctor near you, click here.